40K & Astra Militarum Glossary

 An extra ability that an army can use during a battle.
 Stratagems cost Command Points.

 Each unit has a Battlefield Role.
 These are;

 - Heavy Supports

 - Dedicated Transports

 - Lord of Wars

 A Detachment is a group of units.
 Each Detachment requires a minimum number of units from a specific Battlefield Role to be valid.
 They also have a maximum too for each Battlefield Role.

+The size of the battle determines how many Command Points you start the game with.
 Command Points are spent on Stratagems during a battle.